nikitavoloboev/data/focusing/rules.md

 - [Ask questions](../research/asking-questions.md).
 Be honest, clear & concise.
 Document thoughts/processes/knowledge.
 Learn/Build in public.
 - [Simplify & minimize](../minimalism/minimalism.md) everything.
 Don't repeat myself.
 Remove friction.
 Focus on essentials.
 Use what I need.
 - Cut out noise (no analytics, likes..).
 No time wasted.
 Decide on what matters to me.
 Focus on it.
 Maximize impact & growth.
 Filter consumed information to optimize for signal.
 - Learn from mistakes.
 [Reflect](../looking-back/looking-back.md).
-Adapt to changes.
+Adapt & be open to changes.
 Think deeply (from first principles).
 Move in right direction.
 [Move fast](https://news.ycombinator.com/item?id=27691586).
 No regrets.
 - Embrace change.
 Be proactive.
 Be bold, fearless & open.
 Take ownership.
 Never give up.
 Never complain.
 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - [Don't compare myself to other people and be jealous](https://twitter.com/_Pammy_DS_/status/1387212857016786948).
 Learn from them and every other human I admire/like instead.
 Use it to improve my life.
 [Don't listen to haters and nonconstructive feedback.
 Pay attention to genuine feedback and learn from it.](https://twitter.com/EricRWeinstein/status/1387219408645361665).